clarabrorson/Mindfulness-Application/README.md

 ## Availability

-The web application will be hosted on Azure for a limited period.
+[Mindful Coding](https://jolly-dune-01dcb3f03.5.azurestaticapps.net/index.html) will be hosted on Azure for a limited period.
 Please visit the provided link to access it directly.
 If the link is not available, you can still access the web application by following the steps outlined in the "Usage" section.

 ## Usage